iotaledger/inx-participation/documentation/docs/welcome.md

 You can find all the configuration options in the [configuration section](configuration.md).

+## Dashboard

+If you are using the [INX-Dashboard](https://github.com/iotaledger/inx-dashboard) on your node, you can manage events directly from your browser.

 ## API

 The extension exposes a custom set of REST APIs that can be used by wallets and applications to find active, past and upcoming participation events and query event results.